GameStop revenue rises as demand for new consoles, mobile grows

 The release of new games, however, could reverse this trend.
 Pre-orders for next generation consoles have been strong.

-"Watch Dogs" is slated for release on May 27, to be followed later in the year by Activision Blizzard Inc's (ATVI.O) upcoming releases, including sci-fi game "Destiny" and military-action shooter "Call of Duty: Advanced Warfare."
+"Watch Dogs" is slated for release on May 27, to be followed later in the year by Activision Blizzard Inc's upcoming releases, including sci-fi game "Destiny" and military-action shooter "Call of Duty: Advanced Warfare.

 "The industry is going to get stronger because we are seeing a lot of consoles sold," said Wedbush Securities analyst Michael Pachter.
 "They will buy software so we should see software sales tick up."